Pakistan: Why are militant attacks on the rise? – DW – 09/12/2024

 Militants are especially active in the provinces of Khyber Pakhtunkhwa and Balochistan, both of which border Afghanistan.

-Islamabad has repeatedly accused the Afghan-based Tehreek-e-Taliban Pakistan (TTP), an alliance of extremist groups, of conducting operations inside Pakistan.
+Islamabad has repeatedly accused the Afghanistan-based Tehreek-e-Taliban Pakistan (TTP), an alliance of extremist groups, of conducting operations inside Pakistan.
 The Taliban regime in Kabul has denied these claims.

 Another insurgent group, the Baloch Liberation Army (BLA), has surfaced as a major threat among armed militias in Balochistan.
 The BLA seeks independence for the resource-rich province.
-It also opposes China-led projects in the region which include a port as well as a gold and copper mine.
+It also opposes China-led projects in the region, including a port and a gold and copper mine.

 Alarm over Balochistan attacks